How to Select the Best Slurry Pump

 (Click to Enlarge)

-As there are many varieties of slurries, there are many sludge pump types available.
-Choosing the wrong pump for your application can lead to a decrease in suction effectiveness at best, as well as equipment damage, system downtime, and costly repairs or replacement parts.
-To make the right slurry pump selection for your specific application, consider five key variables:
+Given the numerous varieties of slurries, there are also many sludge pump types available.
+Choosing the wrong pump can lead to reduced suction effectiveness at best, and at worst, equipment damage, system downtime, and costly repairs or replacement parts.
+To select the right slurry pump for your application, consider five key variables:

 Design

-Many slurries are corrosive and abrasive.
-In these cases, it is important to select a pump that has a durable impeller or, alternatively, a rotor.
-Slurries also tend to have particles of varying sizes and densities.
-For slurries in which larger solids might be present, you want to select a pump design that wont clog easily.
+Since many slurries are corrosive and abrasive, it is crucial to choose a pump with a durable impeller or rotor.
+Slurries may contain particles of varying sizes and densities, so select a pump design that minimizes the risk of clogging.

-The GATOR Sludge Pump is designed with a modification for an in-line slurry valve that facilitates media pumping and handling by utilizing discharge flow to agitate and thin the fluid.
-After slurry processing, the valve closes, and the sludge removal pump transports the material to the designated discharge point.
+The GATOR Sludge Pump features a modification with an in-line slurry valve that facilitates media pumping and handling by using discharge flow to agitate and thin the fluid.
+After processing, the valve closes, and the sludge removal pump transports the material to the discharge point.

 Materials

-A slurry pumps material construction will directly impact its effectiveness and longevity.
-For abrasive slurries that have a neutral pH level, Hi-Chrome is the preferred material for its high Brinell hardness.
+The construction materials of a slurry pump directly impact its effectiveness and longevity.
+For abrasive slurries with a neutral pH level, Hi-Chrome is the preferred material due to its high Brinell hardness.

-For slurries that are abrasive but have an acidic pH, duplex stainless steel is recommended.
-This material also maintains a high Brinell level for optimally handling corrosive materials.
+For abrasive slurries with an acidic pH, duplex stainless steel is recommended.
+This material also maintains a high Brinell level suitable for handling corrosive materials.

 Deployment Technique